 Before January 1, 2006, we accounted for stock options granted under our stock-based compensation plans under the recognition and measurement provisions of APB Opinion No. 25, "Accounting for Stock Issued to Employees" and related Interpretations, as permitted by SFAS No. 123, "Accounting for Stock-Based Compensation."
 For our stock options, no stock-based compensation expense was recognized in our statements of operations prior to January 1, 2006, as all stock options granted had an exercise price equal to the market value of the underlying common stock on the date of grant.
 Effective January 1, 2006, we adopted the fair value recognition provisions of SFAS No. 123(R), "Share-Based Payment," using the modified prospective transition method.
-Under this transition method, compensation cost for stock options and stock appreciation rights recognized in 2006 includes (a) compensation cost (\$11.2 million) for all stock-based payments granted prior to, but not yet vested as of December 31, 2005, based on the remaining service period and the grant date fair value estimated in accordance with the original provisions of Statement No. 123 and (b) compensation cost (\$3.7 million) for all stock-based payments granted after December 31, 2005, based on the service period (on a straight line basis) and the grant-date fair value estimated in accordance with SFAS No. 123(R).
-Pursuant to SFAS No. 123(R), results for prior periods have not been restated.
-In 2006, stock-based compensation has been allocated to direct operating expense (\$1.4 million), exploration expense (\$2.5 million) and general and administrative expense (\$10.7 million) to align SFAS No. 123(R) expense with the employees' cash compensation.
-In 2007, stock-based compensation has been allocated to direct operating expense (\$1.8 million), exploration expense (\$2.3 million) and general and administrative expense (\$10.8 million).
+Under this transition method, compensation cost for stock options and stock appreciation rights recognized in 2006 includes (a) compensation cost (\$11.2 million) for all stock-based payments granted prior to, but not yet vested as of December 31, 2005, based on the remaining service period and the grant date fair value estimated in accordance with the original provisions of Statement No. 123 and (b) compensation cost (\$3.7 million) for all stock-based payments granted prior to, but not yet vested as of December 31, 2006, stock-based compensation has been allocated to direct operating expense (\$1.4 million), exploration expense (\$2.5 million) and general and administrative expense (\$10.7 million) to align SFAS No. 123(R) expense with the employees' cash compensation.
+In 2007, stock-based compensation has been allocated to direct operating expense (\$1.8 million), exploration expense (\$10.8 million).
 We recognize stock-based compensation expense on a straight-line basis over the requisite service period for the entire award.
 The expense we recognize is net of estimated forfeitures.
-We estimate our forfeiture rate based on prior experience and adjust it as circumstances warrant.
+We estimate our forfeiture rate based on prior experience and adjust it as circumstances warrant.S.CONT

 We also began granting stock-settled SARs in July 2005 as part of our stock-based compensation plans to reduce the dilutive impact of our equity plans.
 Before January 1, 2006, we accounted for SARs grants under the recognition and measurement provisions of APB Opinion No. 25, which required expense to be recognized equal to the amount by which the quoted market value exceeded the original grant price on a mark-to-market basis.
 Therefore, we recognized \$5.8 million of compensation cost in the last six months of 2005 related to SARs.
 To present stock-based compensation expense on a consistent basis, the \$5.8 million of 2005 SARs related expense has been allocated to direct operating expense (\$480,000), exploration expense (\$1.2 million), general and administrative expense (\$4.0 million) and a \$117,000 reduction to transportation and gathering revenues.
-Beginning January 1, 2006, as required under the provisions of SFAS No. 123(R), those SARs granted prior to, but not yet vested as of December 31, 2005, are being expensed over the service period based on grant date fair value estimated in accordance with the original provisions of SFAS No. 123 and all SARs granted after to December 31, 2005 are being expensed over the service period for service period (on a straight-line basis) based on grant-date fair value estimated in accordance with SFAS No. 123(R).
+Beginning January 1, 2006, as required under the provisions of SFAS No. 123(R), those SARs granted prior to, but not yet vested as of December 31, 2005, are being expensed over the service period based on grant date fair value estimated in accordance with the original provisions of SFAS No. 123 and all SARs granted after to December 31, 2005 are being expensed over the service period (on a straight-line basis) based on grant-date fair value estimated in accordance with SFAS No. 123(R).